23 Impressive Castles in Berlin (And Nearby)

 Charlottenburg Palace

 Built in 1695 as a summer palace for Sophie Charlotte (Queen Consort of Prussia at the time), the Baroque style Charlottenburg Palace is an exquisite royal residence.
-Easily one of the most beautiful palaces in Berlin, and maybe one of the best castles in Germany, Charlottenburg has plenty of wide sweeping gardens, elaborate Rococo interiors, and ornate furnishings.
+Easily one of the most beautiful palaces in Berlin, and maybe one of the best castles in Germany, Schloss Charlottenburg has plenty of wide sweeping gardens, elaborate Rococo interiors, and ornate furnishings.

 Visitors to the palace – the largest palace in Berlin – can peer into the grand ballroom or “Goldene Galerie” and various state rooms as they explore.
 This is definitely a popular thing to do in Berlin, especially if you like history.